 Artistic director, choreographer, and dancer Peggy Baker will be in residency at the Tett Centre for Creativity and Learning August 21-25.
 Presented by the City of Kingston, while in residence Peggy will work with members of the community and guest artists from Peggy Baker Dance Projects.
 This is the third and final residence between the City of Kingston and Peggy Baker Dance Projects.
 This residency is made possible with support from the Ontario Arts Council.

-Please join us for a free presentation of chorus at the Grand Theatre.
+Please join us for a free presentation of chorus at 7:30 pm at the Grand Theatre.
 Admission is free and a ticket is not required.
 Seating is first come, first served.

 Peggy Baker C.M., O. Ont.
 LL.D., DLitt. is acclaimed as one of the most outstanding and influential contemporary dancers of her generation.
 Born in Edmonton in 1952, she began her professional career in Toronto in 1974, as a founding member of Dancemakers, toured internationally as a prominent member of Lar Lubovitch’s celebrated New York company throughout the eighties, and joined Mikhail Baryshnikov and Mark Morris for the inaugural season of their White Oak Dance Project in 1990, subsequently forging important creative relationships with Paul-André Fortier (Montreal), James Kudelka (Toronto), and Doug Varone (New York) through numerous performance projects.